MyWebIntelligence/mwi/README.md

 Date filters (`--datestart`, `--dateend`, `--timestep`) are optional but must be provided as valid `YYYY-MM-DD` strings when used.
 The command sleeps between pages (`--sleep`) to avoid rate limits; set it to `0` for tests/mocks only.
+When a date range is provided (or when you add `--progress`), the CLI prints one line per window indicating the covered dates and how many URLs SerpAPI returned.

 ### Testing